Overseas Qualification Competency Assessment Application

 The OET provides a global evaluation of the applicant’s ability to use English in professionally relevant reading, writing, listening and speaking tasks.
 It also considers features such as naturalness and general effectiveness.

-Speech Pathology Australia requires a “superior” English level with at least two subtest results in the Band 450 – 500 and two subtest results in the Band 400-500 or with OET results achieved prior to September 2018 at least threes As and one B (listening or reading sub-tests only).
+Speech Pathology Australia requires a “superior” English level with at least two subtest results in the Band 450 – 500 and two subtest results in the Band 400-500.

 - You must achieve the OET requirements before submitting your application.